You’ll take 120 credits including:

 - 66 credits in engineering (including general, mechanical, electrical and bioengineering)

 - 47 credits in an array of course work: Math (15), Physics (8), English (9), University Studies (15)

-Select the curriculum below based on the year you entered the program.
+Select the curriculum requirements based on your catalog year (entering year in parentheses).
 Check with your faculty advisor if you are unsure which requirements you are following.

 Premedicine Track (or "Premed")